dimanikulin/dimanikulin/ChatGPT.md

 ### Tags
 DOU ChatGPT Humor

+## ChatGPT in CV
+Nowadays, many people include their experience with ChatGPT in their CVs as a way to showcase their skills and expertise in various domains.

+However, in my opinion, this practice may seem excessive.

+Why?

+Because it's akin to listing the ability to move one's body as a skill.

+Is it OK to mention ChatGPT in CV?
+- Yes **0%**
+- No **100%**
+- ChatGPT knows answer **0%**

+### Tags
+cv skills

 # References
 | # | Name                 | Source                | Release date           |  Author                 | Description   |